Stringy ER=EPR: State Dependence of String Perturbation Theory

 \subsection{Schwinger-Keldysh Contours for Lorentzian String Theory}

 Suppose one wishes to construct a string perturbation theory around a Lorentzian geometry $M$.
 Roughly speaking, one often thinks of the worldsheet CFT as a sigma-model\footnote{Combined with background fields to support conformal symmetry, and a unitary internal CFT to cancel the conformal anomaly.} into $M$, but this is imprecise for two related reasons.
 First, the Lorentzian signature of $M$ implies that the kinetic term for the target time coordinate has the wrong sign.
 Then the sigma-model action on a Euclidean worldsheet is unbounded below, and the functional integral over the real target fields diverges.\footnote{In this section, we always choose a Euclidean metric on the worldsheet.
-When we speak of continuing between Lorentzian and Euclidean signatures, we mean with respect to the time coordinate of the target space $M$.}\footnote{The functional integral over real spatial directions can also diverge, such as along the asymptotic linear-dilaton directions present in several of the backgrounds we consider in this paper \cite{Seiberg:1990eb,Harlow:2011ny,cigar-note}.
+When we speak of continuing between Lorentzian and Euclidean signatures, we mean with respect to the time coordinate of the target space $M$.
+We will describe the continuation of the worldsheet metric that is appropriate for computing Lorentzian string amplitudes in the next section.
+We argue, there, that in the vicinity of a Euclidean time winding operator insertion, the Euclidean worldsheet (or, more precisely, the string moduli space) should be continued to Lorentzian signature in the sense of angular quantization.
+This prescription generalizes that of \cite{Witten:2013pra} for ordinary momentum operators, whose neighborhood is continued in the sense of radial quantization when integrating over the moduli.}\footnote{The functional integral over real spatial directions can also diverge, such as along the asymptotic linear-dilaton directions present in several of the backgrounds we consider in this paper \cite{Seiberg:1990eb,Harlow:2011ny,cigar-note}.
 Along such directions the functional integral should again be defined over a complex cycle in the target space.
 But that issue is separate from the divergence of the functional integral over the time coordinate in Lorentzian backgrounds.} Second, a string perturbation theory is not in general defined by choosing a target geometry $M$ alone; one must also choose a state of semi-classical quantum gravity in spacetime around which one wishes to construct the perturbation theory.\footnote{When computing the string $S$-matrix in Minkowski spacetime, it is usually implicit that one has chosen the vacuum state.
 But one could also consider, for example, string perturbation theory in Minkowski spacetime in a thermal state \cite{Atick:1988si,Horowitz_1998}, or the HH state of a black hole in asymptotic Minkowski spacetime, and so on.}

 For example, suppose $M = \mrm{AdS_3}$, on which we will focus in this section because it is one of the simplest and best understood examples.
 In constructing string perturbation theory in $\mrm{AdS}_3$, one can choose from a variety of states, such as the global $\mrm{AdS}$ vacuum, an excited state above the vacuum, a thermal state, the thermofield-double (TFD) state in two copies of $\mrm{AdS}_3$, and so on.